On the beautiful Flores island of Indonesia, 27 kms east of Maumere, nestled right at the water's edge, sits the Sleepy Lagoon.

-Built traditionally from coconut wood, bamboo and grass roof, it's the perfect artist retreat or getaway holiday.
+Built traditionally from coconut wood and bamboo with grass roof, it's the perfect artist retreat or getaway holiday.

-The Sleepy Lagoon is the 'big sister' to Lena House, owned by Didakus and Esy.
+The Sleepy Lagoon is the 'big sister' to Lena House, owned by Didakus and Esy Stanislaus.

 The house is simple but comfortable and very spacious for four people.
 It sits right on a beautiful calm bay with gorgeous views to outer islands.

 Lovingly constructed out of local materials, it has a beautiful 'open air' feel to it.
 Huge shutters in the main living area open up completely to give a sense of merging with the outdoors, and to catch the sea breeze.
 A wide verandah provides protection from sun and rain, and plenty of space for relaxing and enjoying the scenery.
 The main bedroom with queen sized bed is downstairs whilst upstairs on the mezzanine level are two single beds.
 Great views can be enjoyed from two upstairs viewing decks.

 The washroom is dual access - it's an ensuite downstairs with 'upstairs guest' entry via the kitchen and south side.
 The cold water shower is open plan Indonesian 'mandi' style but in a discrete setting with lovely view to the garden.
 The toilet is western style.

 Generator power is available during the evenings(usually from around 6pm til 10 pm), and is backed up by a small 12 volt lighting system for your convenience when generator is not operating.
 The 12 volt system operates the fridge and the bedside fans.During the day there is one solar powered USB point to charge up phone.